The Panchase Trek is one of Nepal’s hidden gems.

 Starting at Pokhara, the trek allows you to explore the amazing city and all the wonders it has to offer before leaving.
 Make sure you have a drink at one of the lakeside cafes!
 The trek begins in style as you cross the Phewa lake by boat – an experience in itself!
 The trail takes you past the World Peace Pagoda and then down through some lovely local villages where you can witness the authentic and rustic lifestyle of the local people.

 Panchase is actually one of the hill stations in the Annapurna Region and also a religious site for Hindu People.
 The summit of Panchase Hill (2,500m) is often considered to be the best viewpoint to see Annapurna massif.
 However, along your trek you’ll also see other giant Himalaya peaks including Dhaulagiri, Lamjung, Machhapuchhre and Manaslu.

-Apart from being a great introduction to Himalaya trekking for novices, as well as providing an incredible experience for those with less time on their hands, the main drawcard of the Panchase trek is the beauty and diversity of the scenery: one minute there is terraced rice fields lush, the next, lush vegetation and then alpine areas!
+Apart from being a great introduction to Nepal trekking for novices, as well as providing an incredible experience for those with less time on their hands, the main drawcard of the Panchase trek is the beauty and diversity of the scenery: one minute there is terraced rice fields lush, the next, lush vegetation and then alpine areas!

 Below is a detailed Panchase Trek itinerary.
 Please note that all operators offer slightly varying itineraries.

 Day 1: Boat trip across Lake Phewa - Trek to Bumdi